-The purpose of the research was to analyse the impact of project misalignment with business objectives on the overall project performance in the Greater Accra construction subsector using Total Quality Management Model.
+The purpose of the research was to assess the extent of application of total quality management principles and philosophy in the construction project sub sector.
 The findings of the research revealed that the main causes of misalignment of construction projects in Ghana are lack of communication, poor collaboration, process non-compliance and lack of accountability.
 In addition, the research revealed that the level of implementation of Total Quality Management in the country is low and the few stakeholders who implement the model emphasize on management leadership, work environment and culture, and supplier quality management compared to the other TQM principles.
 The researcher found out that the lack of regulatory authority to monitor and evaluate construction works in the region exposes the construction sector to several challenges including housing deficits amidst the numerous building construction contracts awarded each year by government and other clients.